 If a positive pressure system is installed at the property, then this will be installed either in the loft or on an internal wall.

-This type of mitigation system works by using the clean air from outside of the building then dispersing it throughout the property forcing the radon out of the property.
+This type of mitigation system works by using the clean air from outside of the building then dispersing it throughout the property preventing radon from entering the property.

 How To Book A Radon Survey?